There are two key types of film and TV scripts that screenwriters write:

-Technically that would include 99% of all scripts written.
+Technically that would include 99.9% of all scripts written.
 Thousands of scripts are registered with the WGA each year.
-If you include the scripts that are registered with other bodies and those not registered at all, that adds up to a mighty big number.
+If you include the film scripts that are registered with other bodies, and those not registered at all, that adds up to a mighty big number.
+Statistically, scriptwriters are behind the proverbial eight ball the majority of the time.

-The key genres that studio execs tend to look for are action, horror, thriller, romantic comedies and broad comedies.
-They have inbuilt audiences and therefore guaranteed profits, or so the theory goes.
-Occasionally studios might purchase a drama that has star power attached to it, but generally they tend to be a harder sell and more difficult to market to audiences.
-Then there’s high concept, which is all of the above, but can me summarized in a single sentence.
-A common example is ‘Liar Liar’ with Jim Carey.
-Given that some theorists claim there are only 64 dramatic situations, you will undoubtedly recycle story ideas.
+Given that some story theorists claim there are only 64 dramatic situations, you will undoubtedly recycle story ideas.
 However, you must add your own voice and put your trademark spin on them.
 When studio execs want something “different” or “original” they really mean “familiar”.
-Think of it as accessorizing your wardrobe rather than replacing it.
+Think of it as accessorizing your screenplay.

 So do we stop writing them?
 Don’t you dare.
 Spec scripts can be used as powerful marketing tools, because they indicate your writing style and ability.
 These are what will most likely land you a writing assignment.
 Not withstanding, the delight in writing a script anyway.
 The ultimate in self pleasure.